mattblovell/kodi_panel/README.rst

 Case
 ****

 I adapted a 3D-printable "case" design to fit the 3.2-inch screen.
-The design files are available on `Thingiverse <https://www.thingiverse.com/thing:4627423>`_.
+The `design files <https://www.thingiverse.com/thing:4627423>`_ are available on Thingiverse.

 See the discussion below on IPS panels for another case option.
 Here are two photos of the first case: